Pros and cons of a legal wedding in Portugal

-Unlike in other European countries, including France and Germany, you don’t need to look for a wedding venue in Portugal that has a special license to make your wedding legally binding.
+Unlike in other European countries, including France and Germany, you don’t need to get married in a wedding venue in Portugal with a special license to hold legal weddings.

-Even beach weddings can be a legal ceremony in Portugal with only one requirement - a marine police license that needs to be secured before your wedding day.
+Even beach weddings can be a legally-binding in Portugal with only one requirement - a marine police license that needs to be secured before your wedding day.
 Other than that, only the regular documents need to be submitted when getting married in Portugal.

-Having said that, we always advise our couples that it will be best to have a symbolic ceremony rather than a legally-binding one for their destination wedding in Europe, no matter what country they prefer.
+Having said that, we always advise our couples that it's best to have a symbolic rather than a legally-binding ceremony for their destination wedding in Europe.

-We are leaning towards a symbolic wedding rather than a legally-binding ceremony because a symbolic wedding would mean zero legal paperwork and zero bureaucracy.
+We are leaning towards a symbolic wedding rather than a legally-binding ceremony because symbolic weddings mean no legal paperwork and zero bureaucratic processes.
 With a symbolic ceremony, you can focus on enjoying your special day in Portugal without having to worry about submitting documents or authorizing a Portuguese lawyer to handle the paperwork.

-We mentioned earlier that a legal wedding in Portugal is a lot easier to handle than a legal wedding in other European countries but it still requires the submission of some documents prior to your wedding day.
-Aside from that, you also need to comply with some ceremony-related requirements like using Portuguese as the official language for your wedding day.
+It's true that a legal wedding in Portugal is a lot easier than a legal wedding in other European countries, but it still requires the submission of documents prior to your wedding day.
+You also need to comply with the requirement that the ceremony is in the Portuguese language.

 For a more detailed discussion of the processes and requirements for a legal wedding in Portugal, read the sections below.